GoogleCloudPlatform/endpoints-codelab-android/README.md

 [Developers Console](https://console.developers.google.com) and check the dashboard, current application version, logs, etc.

-On the Android side you want to simplify the initialization of the `taskAPIService` by removing the root URL and request initializer used for testing against the local development app server.
-In `EndpointsTaskBagImpl.java`, this is how we create the `TaskAPI.Builder` object :
+On the Android side you can now simplify the initialization of the `taskAPIService` by removing the root URL and request initializer used for testing against the local development app server.
+In `EndpointsTaskBagImpl.java`, this is now how we create the `TaskAPI.Builder` object :

 ```java